“A men’s chorus prepared by Richard Robbins sang with moving tenacity.”

 Photo by Marcus White

-Choral groups under Robbins’ direction have performed at conferences and earned awards at numerous festivals, and he has collaborated with a wide range of classical and pop artists.
-He also taught choral music in the Texas public schools for several years, including Houston’s High School for the Performing and Visual Arts, where he was named teacher of the year.
+Ensembles under Robbins’ direction have performed at choral conferences and earned awards at numerous festivals.
+He has also collaborated with a wide range of classical and pop artists, such as the Varshavski-Shapiro Piano Duo and the Grammy award-winning group, Paramore.
+He taught choral music in the Texas public schools for several years, including Houston’s famed High School for the Performing and Visual Arts, where he was named Teacher of the Year.
 Robbins continues his work with youth choirs as a festival conductor for the American Federation Pueri Cantores, a chapter of the Vatican’s student choral organization.